 To Bring Your Spouse/Child at the Start of Your Program

-Complete the dependent information when you apply to study at IIT so that the dependents can be included on the original I-20.
+Complete the dependent information when you apply to study at IIT or apply to join IIT as a J-1 student/scholar so that the dependents can be included on the original DS-2019.
 Additional funding is required for each dependent.
-Dependents do not pay the SEVIS Fee.

 To Bring Your Spouse/Child After You Have Arrived in the U.S.

-The International Center will issue separate I-20s for family members and you will receive an updated I-20 reflecting the addition of dependents and updated funding.
+The Office of Global Services (OGS) will issue separate DS-2019s for family members and you will receive an updated DS-2019 reflecting the addition of dependents and updated funding.

-Submit a "F-2 Dependent Request" within the ISSS Portal with the following supporting documents to the International Center:
+Submit a "J-2 Dependent Request" within the ISSS Portal with the following supporting documents to OGS: